jaeseopark/imessageee-host/README.md

 ## Features

 * Send _n_ most recent messages (default=1000) when a new client connects.
-* Broadcast incoming messages to all connected sockets.
+* Broadcast incoming messages to all connected clients.
-* Forward outgoing message using Apple Script.
+* Send iMessage/SMS.

 For upcoming features, see [Issues](https://github.com/jaeseopark/imessageforwarder/issues).